Physics and Algorithm Guide: VibeSpin

 The highest simulated temperature serves as the reference point.
 For clock models the absolute high-temperature limit is \(S_{\mathrm{ref}} = \ln q\) per site (in units of \(k_B\)), corresponding to equipartition over all \(q\) orientations.

 Finally, the integrated autocorrelation time \(\tau_{\mathrm{int}}\), extracted from the magnetization time series, quantifies how many sweeps separate statistically independent samples [12].
 Near a critical point \(\tau_{\mathrm{int}}\) diverges — the hallmark of critical slowing down — and its magnitude directly governs the statistical efficiency of the Monte Carlo run.
-To ensure measurements are strictly taken from the stationary distribution, VibeSpin uses a Two-Start Convergence equilibration routine: at each temperature point, two simulations are launched—one from a random (disordered) state and one from a fully aligned (ordered) state.
-The burn-in proceeds in chunks until the absolute magnetization traces of both trajectories converge and stay within a common equilibrium band (typically defined by the standard deviation of the combined traces).
-This non-equilibrium diagnostic guarantees that the system has “forgotten” its initial state before any thermodynamic measurements are recorded.
+To ensure measurements are strictly taken from the stationary distribution, VibeSpin uses a Two-Start Convergence equilibration routine: at each \((T, \text{seed})\) point, two independent simulations are launched — one from a random (disordered) state and one from a fully aligned (ordered) state.
+The burn-in proceeds in chunks until both smoothed magnetization traces satisfy a mutual cross-band test: the random-start trace must lie within a band of \(\pm k\) standard deviations of the ordered-start tail mean, and the ordered-start trace must simultaneously lie within \(\pm k\) standard deviations of the random-start tail mean.
+A sigma floor prevents band collapse when either trace is nearly variance-free.

 Spatial Diagnostics